Skip to main content

 User Provisioning and Management

-User creation can also be delegated based on administrative scope.
-Group Admins can create users within their groups, Partner Admins can create and manage users for their own Partner organization, and users can be created directly within Child Sites, where they inherit that site’s settings, authentication configuration, and access boundaries.
+User administration supports delegated models.
+Group Admins and Partner Admins can be assigned as administrative permission levels.
+Group Admins create users within their assigned groups.
+Partner Admins create and manage users for their Partner organization.
+Site Administrators can also create users directly within Child Sites, where those users inherit that site’s authentication configuration and access boundaries.

 Provisioning Users